 How to Get the Most out of Historic Main Street

-Of course you’ll visit Historic Main Street—everyone does, and so should you.
+Of course, you’ll visit Historic Main Street—everyone does, and so you should.
 It’s the main drag of what’s known as “Old Town”.
 If we were gnarly miners in the late 1800s, we’d be drinking in saloons, gambling, and maybe even hanging out in brothels.
 These days, you’ll still find several bars on Main Street, but they’re scattered amongst galleries, high-end shops, and super posh restaurants.
-The area is nestled into the mountains, among cute and colorful homes built during the early 1900s mining boom.
+The area is nestled in the mountains, among cute and colorful homes built during the early 1900s mining boom.

 Local Tip: It’s fun to walk and explore Main Street.
 But for the non-walkers, look for the Historic Main Street Trolley, offering free rides that span the length of the popular area.

 $$$$ Featuring contemporary country-kitchen ambiance, the most delightful tapas, fresh local offerings, and bistro-style seating, this is a true favorite.
 Visit Handle website.

 Firewood on Main